chenjr0719/AFS-docs/docs/portal/workspace.md

 ----------------------------------------------------------
 ### Solution
-**Pre-condition**
+**Pre-condition:**
 Before creating a solution, there are preparations we msut get ready.
-In the beginning, subscribing ota node and firehose node form Catalog is required.
+In the beginning, subscribing ota node and influxdb_query node from Catalog is required.
 Now, we subscribe the ota node firstly.

 **Step 1:** Click **Catalog**.